Personal Injury Claims: Evidence Gathering

 For example, if you are attempting to argue that your injuries in a car accident led to you having to take off work for two months, then you cannot expect the court to simply believe your statements without proof.
 You’ll want to introduce documentary evidence that you actually had to miss work for those two months (i.e., pay stubs, employer confirmation, etc.).

-Discovery Can Be Complex in Certain Arizona Cases
+Evidence in Your Personal Injury Case Can Be Complex in Certain Arizona Cases

 Discovery is a complex process that can present a number of roadblocks.
 To understand, let’s use a brief example.

 Suppose that you are injured in a drunk driving accident involving a delivery driver who was intoxicated.
 You’re suing the defendant-driver’s employer whom you believe knew about the driver’s history of alcoholism prior to hiring him.
 In discovery, you request records related to the employer’s hiring process.
 The employer may attempt to argue that it is an overbroad intrusion and that the records are not relevant.
 Your Phoenix accident lawyers could counter by explaining that the records would reveal whether they asked about or knew about the driver’s alcoholism at the time of hiring.

 Contact the Phoenix Injury Law Firm of Hirsch & Lyon for a Free Consultation

 At Hirsch & Lyon, our team of attorneys are committed to working closely with injured plaintiffs throughout the litigation process.
 We are extremely detail-oriented when it comes to discovery.